Siege of Puebla (1847): Siege

 On the night of 13–14 September 1847, Rea's forces entered the city with 4,000 men.
 The U.S. forces held the convent, Fort Loretto, and the citadel of San José.
 Lieutenant-Colonel Samuel W. Black, commander of the First Pennsylvania, was put in command of the citadel, which also served as a hospital for 1,800 sick and wounded soldiers.
 The Mexicans drove off most of the city's cattle, but Childs was able to save enough to keep from starvation.
 Rea demanded the garrison's surrender on 16 September, but Childs refused, leading Rea to attack San José, unsuccessfully.
 Childs repulsed a second attack on 18 Sept.

-Santa Anna arrived on 22 September, launched a 500-man attack on the convent, once again unsuccessfully, yet called for Childs to surrender, which he refused.
+Santa Anna arrived on 22 September, and launched a 500-man attack on the convent, once again unsuccessfully, yet called for Childs to surrender, which he refused.
 The attacks continued from 27 Sept. until 1 Oct.

 At the end of September, Santa Anna departed with most of the Mexican forces to confront General Joseph Lane's relief column.
 Santa Anna was defeated at the Battle of Huamantla, allowing Lane to raise the siege on 12 Oct.